jmdha/chess_bot/README.md

 # chess_bot
-An in development chess bot for the site lichess.org
+An in development chess bot which I plan to use on lichess.org

 ## Table of Contents
 * [Setup](#setup)